TomiVidal99/bibliotecario/README.md

 <!--- Improvement to be done 2-->

 ## Development
-- To make the GUI use
+- To make the GUI we use
 ```bash
 designer-qt5
 ```